 But exactly the last ones brought them the inclusion, in 2000, on the list of World Heritage Sites of UNESCO, which considers that Isole Eolie (Aeolian Islands) "provide an outstanding record of volcanic island-building and destruction, and ongoing volcanic phenomena.
-Studied since at least the 18th century, the islands have provided the science of vulcanology with examples of two types of eruption (Vulcanian and Strombolian) and thus have featured prominently in the education of geologists for more than 200 years.
-The site continues to enrich the field of vulcanology."
+Studied since at least the 18th century, the islands have provided the science of vulcanology with examples of two types of eruption (Vulcanian and Strombolian) and thus have featured prominently in the education of geologists for more than 200 years."

 The archipelago consists of eight islands, of which current form is the result of volcanic activity over a period of 260,000 years:

-• LIPARI (37.6 square kilometers; 11.231 inhabitants - first postcard) - Is the largest island of the archipelago, created by a succession of four volcanic movements, the most important being the third one, which lasted from 20,000 BC to 13,000 BC.
-The last recorded eruptions occurred in the fifth century CE, when the airborne pumice covered Roman villages on the island.
+• LIPARI (37.6km2; 11.231 inhabitants) - Is the largest island of the archipelago, created by a succession of four volcanic movements, the most important being the third one, which lasted from 20,000 BC to 13,000 BC.
+The last recorded eruptions occurred in the 5th century CE, when the airborne pumice covered Roman villages on the island.
 The predominant volcanic rocks, obsidian and pumice, had a particular importance in the history of the island, the first one in the commerce in Neolithic times, and the second one later, until today.

-• VULCANO (21 square kilometers; 470 inhabitants - second postcard) - It has an area of only 21 square kilometers, and contains one of four active non-submarine volcanoes in Italy.
+• VULCANO (21km2; 470 inhabitants) - It contains one of four active non-submarine volcanoes in Italy.
 Named by the ancient Greeks Therassía or Thérmessa (source of heat), it was renamed by the Romans Vulcano, from which comes the word volcano in most modern European languages.
 The Romans used the island mainly for raw materials, harvesting wood and mining alum and sulfur, which was the principal activity on the island until the end of the 19th century.

 The eruption of Fossa (one of the volcanos in the island), that took place between 1888 and 1890, gave the name of a type of eruption, Vulcanian eruption, defined as an explosive emission of pyroclastic fragments of viscous magmas caused by the high viscosity preventing gases from escaping easily.
 This eruption of Vulcano was carefully documented at the time by Giuseppe Mercalli.

-• SALINA (27 square kilometers; 4.000 inhabitants) - Is the second largest island in the archipelago, and is composed of six volcanoes, among them Monte Fossa delle Felci (968 m, the highest peak in the archipelago).
+• SALINA (27km2; 4.000 inhabitants) - Is the second largest island in the archipelago, and is composed of six volcanoes, among them Monte Fossa delle Felci (968 m, the highest peak in the archipelago).
 In the 4th century BC, the Greeks founded on this island, which they called Didyma, a colony, which lay on the modern-day site of the small town of Santa Marina.